h2oai/h2o-3/h2o-docs/src/product/automl.rst

 AutoML now includes `XGBoost <data-science/xgboost.html>`__ in its selection of algorithms used to train the best model.
 This feature is however currently provided with the following restrictions:
-- XGBoost is used only if it is available globally, especially if it hasn't been explicitly `disabled <data-science/xgboost.html#disabling-xgboost>`__.
+- XGBoost is used only if it is available globally and if it hasn't been explicitly `disabled <data-science/xgboost.html#disabling-xgboost>`__.
 - Even so, XGBoost is disabled by default in AutoML when running H2O-3 in multi-node due to current `limitations <data-science/xgboost.html#limitations>`__.
 - XGBoost can however be enabled experimentally in multi-node by setting the environment variable ``-Dsys.ai.h2o.automl.xgboost.multinode.enabled=true`` for every node of the H2O cloud.